coverclock/com-diag-hazer/README.md

 and sometimes in other languages too that support C-linkage.
 Portions of Diminuto have also shipped in products from several of my clients.

+If you want to use several of the post-processing scripts for the optional CSV output file, you may need to install the standard command line (lab) bench calculator (bc) utility.

+    sudo apt-get install bc

 If you want to run the peruse script, which several other scripts make use of, you may need to install the inotify tools package.